 A good first impression is important.
-Whether you’re interviewing for a job, going on a first date, or meeting your significant other’s parents for the first time, the initial impression you make on someone can impact how they view you, choose to interact with you, and ultimately if they like you or not.
+Whether you’re interviewing for a job, going on a first date, or meeting your significant other’s parents for the first time, the initial impression you make on someone can impact how they view you, choose to interact with you, and ultimately whether they like you.

 The same is true when it comes to subject lines in emails.